-Director of Research and Head of Space Policy
+Director of Research and Strategy and Head of Space Policy

 Related Posts & Publications

 by Gabriel Elefteriu | Aug 13, 2019Related Content Space power will become as significant in shaping human affairs as geopolitical power.
 (Originally published in the New Delhi Sunday Guardian) After an early thrill ride in the 1960s, followed by a sleepy coasting, space is again abuzz with activity....